Living Proof—Part 2

 The world view was definitely changing—fast!

 More often than I'd care to admit, I allowed my opinion to be swayed by those of my friends.
-They (unwittingly I'm sure—welcome to Club Naive after all!
+They (unwittingly I'm sure because—welcome to Club Naive—we were teenagers, after all!
 Baha!) had picked up the mantra of croaking frogs whose goal is to entice us away from the truth.

 Case in point: